kiboschool/decrypt-me/README.md

 We intercepted a message that was nearly decrypted already.
 It was just backwards!
 Here's the message:
 `"edoc ot nrael ot tnaw I"`

-Click Run to see the backwards message printed out.
+Run the code to see the backwards message printed out.

 To flip the backwards message around and show the answer, you can use these two lines of code: